Avi7661/django_contacts/README.md

 # django_contacts
-Simple Project on Django a framework from python. and used css, javascript, html to modify the page
+Simple Project on Django a framework from python, and used css, javascript, html to modify the page

 don't try to copy and paste